 Analysis was done on the effect of the angle between the seat and the backrest and it has shown that inadequate angle exposes the back to high pressure which can lead to injuries of this part of your body.
 People very often sit on the machine and start doing the reps without adjusting the backrest, which is a big mistake.

-In the analysis we mentioned you earlier, they studied the effect of three different angles of backrest on the activity of the lower back and frontal quads.
+In the analysis we mentioned earlier, they studied the effect of three different angles of backrest on the lower back and frontal quads’ activity.

 The goal of the analysis was to determine the angle that puts the lower back to the smallest possible pressure, but maximally activates quads.